 In December 2018, we released CLASSIE 3.0, a major update with two new classification sheets (Activities and Transaction types), and some significant changes to the Subject and Population sections.

-CLASSIE is very much a work in progress - we continue to plan regular updates in the initial stages of the rollout.
+CLASSIE is very much a work in progress.
+We continue to plan regular updates and welcome feedback on new and revised items.

 There are many reasons why any funder, not-for-profit sector peak or social change organisation should consider using CLASSIE: